kadinshino/boot_dev_hackathon25/README.md

 ## Overview

 The Basilisk is a text-based ARG (Alternate Reality Game) featuring a Matrix-style terminal interface.
 Players navigate digital rooms, solve puzzles, and unravel the mystery of an awakening AI.
-The game uses a pygame-based frontend with falling code rain effects and an expandable terminal interface.

 ## Project Structure